tektoncd/website/content/en/blog/2022/graduation/index.md

 ## Early Days

-The Tekton project has its roots in [Knative][knative], where it is initially called "Knative Build" and later "Knative Pipeline".
-The project is spun off in August 2018, when it got it's current name and a new home on GitHub as ["tektoncd/pipeline"][pipeline-repo].
+The Tekton project has its roots in [Knative][knative], where it was initially called "Knative Build" and later "Knative Pipeline".
+The project was spun off in August 2018, when it got it's current name and a new home on GitHub as ["tektoncd/pipeline"][pipeline-repo].
 Here's one of the project's very first
 commits: